 - Office time with sports medicine faculty and sports orthopedists throughout the year

-- Office time with hand specialists, physical therapists, exercise physiologists, musculoskeletal radiologists, pediatric orthopedists, strength and conditioning specialists and others
+- Office time with hand specialists, physical therapists, musculoskeletal radiologists, pediatric orthopedists, strength and conditioning specialists and others

 - Weekly training rooms at colleges